 Pro Tip: Expandable travel trailers were initially designed as a type of mobile home that could be more easily transportable.
 It’s possible you’ve seen these before even if you aren’t familiar with the trailer type.

-Pros of Expandable Travel Trailers
+Advantages of Expandable Travel Trailers

 The advantages of the expandable travel trailer are the same found in traditional travel trailers and motorhomes.
 Here are some pros of investing in an expandable travel trailer:

-- Compactness: Pop-up campers are popular due to their compact size and low weight.
+Pop-up campers are popular due to their compact size and low weight.
 While most expandable travel trailers cannot collapse to the size of a pop-up, they save space by collapsing and expanding.
 This gives you a much smaller footprint on the road while on your travels.

-- Amenities: Many people may hesitate at pop-up campers because they are not feature rich.
+Many people may hesitate at pop-up campers because they are not feature rich.
 This is a result of the collapsibility of the pop-up if it can’t compact then it can’t go into a pop-up camper.
 Most expandable travel trailers are travel trailer bodies that have expandable sleeping quarters.
 The main living areas of the trailer can still be decked out with lavish amenities and features.

-Cons of Expandable Travel Trailers
+Disadvantages of Expandable Travel Trailers

 Like anything else, the expandable travel trailers do have its cons, too.
 Let's look at some of those cons: